This post contains affiliate links.

 To make these summertime-approved pops, you’ll only need three ingredients!
-Simple, easy, and delicious?
-You can’t go wrong with these icy treats!

-Get creative with the fruit
+Get creative with the Flavors

 With the strawberry version, it’s really easy to add other ingredients!
 Here are some easy ways to switch things up.